ghost-coin/ghost-core/doc/build-unix.md

 	./bootstrap.sh
 	./bjam install

 Security
 --------
-To help make your Particl Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Ghost Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: